tfslabs/gnu-windows/README.md

 # GNU Windows

-GNU Windows is a suite of development kits for Windows, including the tools already mentioned above.
+GNU Windows is a suite of development kits for Windows, including the tools mentioned above.
 It is used to build [@TheFlightSims](https://github.com/TheFlightSims) application binaries from sources.

 All exclusive documents, you can try to search for yourself over the Internet.